CARDBOARD BOX GINGERBREAD HOUSE!

 Cardboard Gingerbread house!

-Each part of the house, the walls and roof are made out of yummy ginger buscuit and you have to stick it together with icing sugar finalized with sugar treats.
+In each part of the house, the walls and roof are made out of yummy ginger biscuits, and you have to stick them together with icing sugar, finished with sugar treats.

 WHAT HAPPENED NEXT!

-This is how the idea for this project came about, having stored up a number of cardboard boxes that had been flattened, it was simple they would be what I would use to create a cardboard box Gingerbread house with.
+This is how the idea for this project came about: having stored up some cardboard boxes that had been flattened, it was simple, they would be what I would use to create a cardboard box Gingerbread house.

 It’s a matter of cutting, joining up and finally painting.